- Introduction

 This should reply with a message such as

-Note if you had already installed languages with an earlier version of FaLang you might need to ReInstall them.
+Note if you had already installed languages with an earlier version of FaLang you might need to ReInstall to get the latest versions.

 We now have to publish the languages.
-So in the
+So go to

 section, this time click on